liamo94/codepad-vscode/README.md

 <img width="1506" alt="Screenshot 2023-12-22 at 00 00 29" src="https://github.com/liamo94/codepad-vscode/assets/9355016/8c1d6c74-69cf-42c5-920e-a79fc9d2632a">

-Add snippets with one keyboard shortcut - its never been easier to take notes from within a codebase.
+Add snippets with one keyboard shortcut - it has never been easier to take notes from within a codebase.

 Choose to store the snippets next to your file, inside your open directory or any location of your choice.

 Choose to save the raw `JSON` output so you can feed your snippets to other apps.

-If available, save `git` details alongside your commit
+If available, save `git` details within your git

 Easily add title, description and other useful notes all within your IDE